 The rattlesnake plantain plant is a beautiful and delicate species of wild orchid that can be found in many parts of the United States.
 It is an important part of the natural landscape, providing food and nesting habitat for a variety of animals.
 Unfortunately, this species is threatened by habitat loss, invasive species, pollution, over-harvesting, and other human activities.
 For these reasons, it is important to take steps to preserve and conserve rattlesnake plantain plants and their habitats.

-See also What is Russian sage Plant
+See also What is Rockspray Cotoneaster Plant

 One way to help preserve rattlesnake plantain plants is through the establishment of protected areas.
 These areas can be created by governments or private landowners in order to protect the species from over-exploitation or destruction.
 Additionally, these protected areas can provide refuge for other wildlife species as well as providing recreational opportunities for people.